-Established in 1948, the National Hemophilia Foundation has long been one of the nation’s leading organizations dedicated to serving patients and families living with inheritable blood and bleeding disorders such as hemophilia, von Willebrand disease, ultra-rare platelet disorders, and more.
+Established in 1948, the National Bleeding Disorders Foundation has long been one of the nation’s leading organizations dedicated to serving patients and families living with inheritable blood and bleeding disorders such as hemophilia, von Willebrand disease, ultra-rare platelet disorders, and more.

 Discover the story of NHF alongside major medical advances throughout the seven and a half decades.
 Learn more about the organization’s origins starting in 1948, to its modern day legacy.
 The historical timeline below can be explored on a desktop or mobile browser.